Alexma3312/Blimp/docs/updates/updates_and_questions_Feb&March.md

 ### Questions

-- [ ] How to use sim3 in mapping
+- [-] How to use sim3 in mapping
-- [ ] In localization, does the descriptor idea works?
+- [-] In localization, does the descriptor idea works?
-- [ ] CUrrent with the code we can only generate 3 states.
+- [-] CUrrent with the code we can only generate 3 states.
 How to generate 12 states?
-- [ ] Group meeting for the Blimps.
+- [x] Group meeting for the Blimps.

 ### Progress

-- [ ] Finish the current branch
+- [-] Finish the current branch
-- [ ] Solve and improve sim3 s == 0
+- [-] Solve and improve sim3 s == 0
-- [ ] Add GTSAM unittest
+- [-] Add GTSAM unittest
-- [ ] Make a PR for Frank
+- [-] Make a PR for Frank

 ## 3.28